corbtastik/todos-api/README.md

 #### 2) Spring Cloud Eureka Client : Participate in service discovery

-To have the Todo(s) API participate in Service Discovery we added the eureka-client dependency in our pom.xml.
+To have the Todo(s) API participate in Service Discovery we added the eureka-client dependency in our ``pom.xml``.

 ```xml
     <dependency>